Bayesian Signal Component Decomposition via Diffusion-within-Gibbs Sampling: Theoretical Analysis and Discussion

 \section{Theoretical Analysis and Discussion}

-In this section, we establish the asymptotic consistency of the proposed DiG sampler and compare DiG with a recently proposed class of diffusion-based posterior samplers built upon certain variable-splitting techniques.
-We further present some useful tips for the implementation of the DiG algorithm.
+In this section, we establish the asymptotic consistency of the proposed DiG sampler.
+We also discuss the practical implications of the perfect diffusion model assumption (Assumption~\ref{assump:diff}) required by the consistency theorem, and compare DiG with a recently proposed class of diffusion-based posterior samplers built upon certain variable-splitting techniques.